microsoft/fluentui/rfcs/convergence/make-overrides.md

 To compute classnames we need to understand what styles should be applied and thus execute matchers on each render as memoization of user's input is more expensive.

-This moves us to a next issue: there is no way to define styles for multiple slots/components at the same time in API.
-In this case, we will need to have a separate call of `makeStyles()` for each slot and because these calls are represented by React hooks we can't bailout even if these slots will not be rendered.
+This moves us to a next issue: there is no way to define styles for multiple slots/components with a single call of the `makeStyles()`.
+Each slot will require a separate call of `makeStyles()`.
+Since these calls are represented by React hooks we can't bail out even if these slots  are not rendered.

 _Side note:_ Initially we have been focused on implementation of atomic CSS and merging style definitions.
 As a source for inspirations we have used [Facebook stylex talk](https://www.youtube.com/watch?v=9JZHodNR184):